Research explores the impact of menopause on women’s health and aging

 Aside from typical aging changes, there is some evidence that menopause on its own may have a connection to brain health.
 A brain imaging study supported in part by NIA indicated differences in the brain’s structure, connectivity, and energy process before, during, and after the menopausal transition.
-These brain changes were specific to menopausal ovarian aging rather than chronological aging.
+The study was led by Lisa Mosconi, Ph.D., director of the Weill Cornell Women's Brain Initiative.
+Findings showed that the brain changes were specific to menopausal ovarian aging rather than chronological aging.

 The researchers also looked at the buildup of amyloid plaques, a hallmark of Alzheimer’s, and compared the brains of women and men carrying APOE ε4, which is a genetic variant associated with increased risk for this disease.
 Perimenopausal and postmenopausal women were found to have more buildup than males and premenopausal women.

 But what’s contributing to menopause-related changes in brain health?
 Menopausal symptoms, particularly hot flashes and night sweats (called vasomotor symptoms), may be key factors.

 “Research continues to link menopausal symptoms to brain health,” said Rebecca C. Thurston, Ph.D., an MsBrain principal investigator and Pittsburgh Foundation Chair in Women’s Health and Dementia at the University of Pittsburgh.
 MsBrain is an NIA-funded study of menopausal symptoms and brain aging in women involving diverse participants, including African American, Asian, and white.
 The study is assessing vasomotor symptoms, cardiovascular health, sleep, cognition, brain function and structure, and more.